santib/ar2dto/README.md

 Excludes attributes from the model when creating the DTO.

 `only`
-Selects which attributes should only be included when creating the DTO.
+Selects the only attributes that should be included when creating the DTO.

 `methods`
 Run methods defined in the model and stores the values into the DTO as attributes.